-Semen, which contains sperm, is expelled (ejaculated) through the end of the penis when the man reaches sexual climax (orgasm).
+Semen, which contains sperm, is expelled (ejaculated) through the end of the penis when a man reaches sexual climax (orgasm).
 When the penis is erect, the flow of urine is blocked from the urethra, allowing only semen to be ejaculated at orgasm.

-Testicles (testes) — The testes are oval organs about the size of very large olives that lie in the scrotum, secured at either end by a structure called the spermatic cord.
+The testes are oval organs about the size of very large olives that lie in the scrotum, secured at either end by a structure called the spermatic cord.
 Most men have two testes.
 The testes are responsible for making testosterone, the primary male sex hormone, and for producing sperm.
 Within the testes are coiled masses of tubes called seminiferous tubules.
 These tubules are responsible for producing the sperm cells through a process called spermatogenesis.

 What are the internal male reproductive organs?

-- Vas deferens — The vas deferens is a long, muscular tube that travels from the epididymis into the pelvic cavity, to just behind the bladder.
+- Vas deferens: The vas deferens is a long, muscular tube that travels from the epididymis into the pelvic cavity, to just behind the bladder.
 The vas deferens transports mature sperm to the urethra in preparation for ejaculation.

-- Bulbourethral glands — The bulbourethral glands, or Cowper’s glands, are pea-sized structures located on the sides of the urethra just below the prostate gland.
+- Bulbourethral glands: The bulbourethral glands, or Cowper’s glands, are pea-sized structures located on the sides of the urethra, just below the prostate gland.
 These glands produce a clear, slippery fluid that empties directly into the urethra.
 This fluid serves to lubricate the urethra and to neutralize any acidity that may be present due to residual drops of urine in the urethra.

-Does a man go through menopause?
+Can a man go through menopause?

 Can "male menopause" be treated?